elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 **The Caesar Cipher**

 In our examples above, we used `conj` and `+` as reducing functions.
-Let's write a more complex one.
+Let’s write a more complex one.

 Given a string, use transducers to: